 Just like transistors, and IC 555, the IC 741 can be also used for configuring customized oscillator circuit.
 More information on this can be accessed by reading this article.

 The LM386 based amplifier circuit is perhaps the smallest possible Hi-Fi single chip audio amplifier circuit available.
-The best think about this IC is that you can customize to build a various types of audio based circuits such, microphone amplifier circuit, bass boost amplifier circuit, simple AM radio circuit etc.
+The best thing about this IC is that you can customize to build a various types of audio based circuits such, microphone amplifier circuit, bass boost amplifier circuit, simple AM radio circuit etc.

 Another great alternative to this amplifier design is the circuit using the IC LM4862